 Difficult feelings and experiences including traumatic ones can be expressed safely and supportively during the art therapy sessions.

 The child/young person will have the chance to try a range of materials such as paints, clay, collage, sculpture and mark-making tools to find his/her own comfortable way of working.
 The images and art-making process work both as a vehicle for further communication and reflection.
 This way of working can help the child to trust in their own choices and creative responses, and can contribute to improved insight, understanding, self-esteem, self-awareness and self-confidence.

 Why Art Therapy?

-Children and young people can find it difficult to respond to counselling and talked based psychotherapy because it can make them feel self conscious, because they are inarticulate, because it may be too shameful to say things out loud or because they simply don’t have the words to describe what has happened to them.
-Making art engages the whole person – mind, body and emotions, and involves interaction with the physical world through the materials, and this is witnessed and reflected back by the Art Therapist, helping the child to develop self-awareness.
+Children and young people can find it difficult to respond to counselling and talk based psychotherapy because it can make them feel self conscious, because they are inarticulate, because it may be too shameful to say things out loud or because they simply don’t have the words to describe what has happened to them.
+Making art engages the whole person – mind, body and emotions, and involves interaction with the physical world through the materials, and this is witnessed and reflected back by the Therapist, helping the child to develop self-awareness.
 This experiencing of creating, discovering and overcoming problems can help to create a solid foundation upon which learning can be built.